 If you don’t know how, YouTube have Videos showing you how to separate eggs.

 Whisk them with a hand mixer until they form stiff peaks.
 Start adding the sugar one tablespoon at a time until the meringue looks glossy.

 If using a vanilla pod, slit it all the way down lengthways and scape the black tar like seeds off with a knife and mix with the vinegar, or if using vanilla extract add that to the bowl.
 Add the vinegar and cornflour and whisk in together.

 Spread the meringue inside the circle and then create a wall around the edge by either dolloping teaspoons of mixture around it, or I used a piping bag and French nozzle and made star shaped blobs.

 Whatever way you do it, it will still look gorgeous.

 Bake for one hour then turn off the heat and let the pavlova cool in the oven completely.
 Et voila!

-Ready to fill..
+Ready to fill.
+Filling suggestion:

-Scoops of dairy free ice cream, chopped bananas with toasted almond slivers and chocolate sauce (I buy vegan Choc Shots by Sweet Freedom).
+Or you can add scoops of dairy free ice cream, chopped bananas with toasted almond slivers and chocolate sauce (I buy vegan Choc Shots by Sweet Freedom).

 A punnet of strawberries chopped and tossed with the juice of half a lemon or lime and a tablespoon of sugar..on top of about 2 cups of whipped cream.